What is Shoulder Arthritis?

 Joint replacement provides excellent pain relief for patients with advanced arthritis.
 Several different types of shoulder replacement are available and the choice depends of the type of arthritis and whether the rotator cuff (tendons responsible for shoulder movement) are involved or not.

 All types require an incision (rather than arthroscopic surgery), the arthritic joint surfaces are removed and replaced with an artificial shoulder joint made of metal

-Risks of shoulder replacement include: infection, nerve/blood vessel injury, stiffness, failure to improve all symptoms, revision (the need for the procedure to be performed again if it wears out, becomes loose or dislocates, or if you have a fracture).
-Sano Orthopedics reviews patient medical history, goals and risks of options to determine the best treatment plan for each individual.
+Risks of shoulder replacement include infection, nerve/blood vessel injury, stiffness, failure to improve all symptoms, and revision (the need for the procedure to be performed again if it wears out, becomes loose or dislocates, or if you have a fracture).
+Sano Orthopedics reviews patient’s medical history, goals and risks of options to determine the best treatment plan for each individual.